tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/最佳实践/如何实现短信验证码功能_intl_en.md

      </tr>
 </table>

-<span id="Step4"></span>
 ## Step 4.
-Configure a TencentDB for MySQL instance
+Configure a TencentDB for Redis instance[](id:Step4)
-The region and subnet AZ of the TencentDB for MySQL instance must be the same as those of the VPC configured in [step 3](#Step3).
+The region and subnet AZ of the TencentDB for Redis instance must be the same as those of the VPC configured in [step 3](#Step3).

-1. Purchase a TencentDB for MySQL instance.
-For detailed directions, please see [Purchase Methods](https://intl.cloud.tencent.com/document/product/236/5160).
+1. Purchase a TencentDB for Redis instance.
+For detailed directions, please see [Creating TencentDB for Redis Instance](https://intl.cloud.tencent.com/document/product/239/37712).
  <table>
      <tr>
          <th width="20%">Parameter</th>